schlatterbeck/antenna-optimizer/README.rst

     Eval: 288.64
     [ 101011001100101001111000000010011 ]

-This tells us that the evaluation (which is meaningful only to the genetic algorithm), the genetic algorithm *maximizes* this value.
+This tells us the evaluation (which is meaningful only to the genetic algorithm), the genetic algorithm *maximizes* this value.
 The command-line options after the line ``The Best String:`` can be used to create a ``.nec`` file for that antenna.
 The antenna in the example